GovTechStackSG/apex-api-workshop-2018/README.md

 const authToken = ApiSigningUtil.getSignatureToken(reqOptions);

-// This calls the attack API.
+// This calls the attack API at https://training.api.gdshive.com.
 Replace attack-password with the one that your team is given gameApis.attackTeam('alpha', 'beta', 'snowball', 'attack-password', authToken)
 ```
 For more information on how to use ApiSigningUtil, check out [https://github.com/GovTechSG/node-apex-api-security]().